Project Manager, Water Program

 Ph.D., Sustainability, Arizona State University

 B.A.S., Arizona State University

-Kuzdas, C., Warner, B., Wiek, A., Vignola, R., Yglesias, M., & Childers, D. (In-press).
+Kuzdas, C., Warner, B., Wiek, A., Vignola, R., Yglesias, M., & Childers, D. (2016).
 Sustainability assessment of water governance alternatives: The case of Guanacaste, Costa Rica.
 Sustainability Science.

-Warner, B. & Kuzdas, C. (In-press).
+Warner, B. & Kuzdas, C. (2016).
 Manufactured global change risk pathways in industrial-based agrarian development.
 Climate and Development.